IMRCLab/pyCrazyflie/README.md

     python3 controller.py name_of_the_file --animate --plotSave
     ```
 * [ ] `--animate` and `--savePlot` are flags.
 Their defaults are both False.
+* [ ] The animation will be saved in the `Videos` Directory, while the pdf will be saved in the main `pyCrazyflie` directory.
 ## Expected Output in Vidoes Directory
 ![Markdown Logo](Videos/infinity8.gif)